PrasantKumar07/Prasantkumar07/README.md

-# Hi there, I'm Prasant Kumar 👋
+# I'm Prasant Kumar 👋

 🎓 I’m a 3rd-year student passionate about **Data Science, Machine Learning, and AI**.
 💡 I love solving problems using data and building models that can make real-world impact.